robinrojh/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list Client(s).
-2. Networkers displays the list of Client(s) with associated Procedures.
+2. Networkers displays the list of Client(s).

    Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
   * 2a1.
-Networkers shows an error message.
+Networkers shows a message to indicate empty Client list.

+    Use case ends.

+**Use case 6: Listing Procedure(s) of a Specified Client**

+**MSS**

+1. User requests to list all Client(s).
+(UC 5)
+2. User requests to list Procedure(s) of a specified Client.
+3. Networkers displays the list of Procedures in the Client(s).

+    Use case ends.

+**Extensions**

+* 2a.
+The list of Procedures is empty
+    * 2a1.
+Networkers shows a message to indicate empty Procedure list.

-    Use case resumes at step 1.
+    Use case ends.

-**Use case 5: Calculating cost of procedures on a specified day**
+**Use case 7: Calculating The Cost of Procedures on a Specified Day**

 **MSS**
 1. User sends in a command to sum the cost of all procedures on that date (UC5)